Skip to main content

 World Top Ten

-We were voted one of the world’s Top Ten destinations to study the performing arts (QS Rankings) in 2025, the ninth time we have been placed in the top ten since the ranking was established in 2016.
+We were ranked one of the world’s Top Ten destinations to study both music and the performing arts (QS Rankings) in 2026, the 10th time we have been placed in the top ten since the ranking was established in 2016.